suhasHere/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #object-datagram-format title="MOQT OBJECT_DATAGRAM Message"}

-## Streams
+## Unidirectional DataStreams

-When objects are sent on streams, the stream begins with a stream
+When objects are sent on unidirectional streams, the stream begins with a stream
 header message and is followed by one or more sets of serialized object fields.
 If a stream ends gracefully in the middle of a serialized Object, terminate the
 session with a Protocol Violation.